backstage/backstage/docs/auth/oidc.md

 ### The Resolver

-Resolvers exist to map user identity from the 3rd party (in this case OIDC provider) to the backstage user identity, for a detailed explanation check the [Identity Resolver][1] page, it explains how to write a custom resolver as well as linking the built in resolvers of backstage.
+Resolvers exist to map user identity from the 3rd party (in this case an azure IDP provider) to the backstage user identity, for a detailed explanation check the [Identity Resolver][1] page, it explains how to write a custom resolver as well as linking the built in resolvers of backstage.

-As an example if you're setting up OIDC provider with Microsoft, you could use the built in Microsoft resolvers, or create one yourself in `packages/backend/src/plugins/auth.ts`:
+As an example if you're setting up OIDC provider with Azure IDP, you could reuse the built in resolvers, or create one yourself in `packages/backend/src/plugins/auth.ts`:

 ```diff
 import {